oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

-sender_name | String | Name of a payer for a transaction sender_phone | String | Phone number of a payer for a transaction sender_note | String | Additional notes from a payer for a transaction status | String | The status of a transaction settlement_type | String | Indicate if a transaction will be settled in realtime/non-realtime sender_bank | String | The bank code used by a payer to do payment payment_method | String | The payment method used in a transaction such as CC (Credit Card), DC (Debit Card) or VA (Virtual Account)
+sender_name | String | Name of a payer for a transaction sender_phone | String | Phone number of a payer for a transaction sender_note | String | Additional notes from a payer for a transaction status | String | The status of a payment link settlement_type | String | Indicate if a transaction will be settled in realtime/non-realtime sender_bank | String | The bank code used by a payer to do payment payment_method | String | The payment method used in a transaction such as CC (Credit Card), DC (Debit Card) or VA (Virtual Account)